psychemedia/sin-eater-resources/src/_through_1880s.md

 The Reverend Edwin Paxton Hood was a non-conformist minister and prolific author.
 Several of his works took the form of biographies of other non-conformists.
 One such character, Christmas Evans, who presumbaly took his name from his birthdate, 25th December, 1766 – was a noted Welsh minister with a gift for preaching.
 He was the subject of his 1881 book [*Christmas Evans : the preacher of Wild Wales, his country, his times and his contemporaries*](https://archive.org/details/christmasevanspr00hood/page/22/mode/2up?q=sin-eater).

-In the chapter on *Characterisitics of Welsh Preaching*, p22-24, Paxton Hood has cause to comment on the tradition of the sin-eater as surviving despite the activities of a wave of great Christian preachers in the first half of the 19th century:
+In the chapter on *Characteristics of Welsh Preaching*, p22-24, Paxton Hood has cause to comment on the tradition of the sin-eater as surviving despite the activities of a wave of great Christian preachers in the first half of the 19th century:

 > In a word, it is impossible, knowing Wales as we know it in our own day, to form any very distinct idea of the country as it was when these great preachers arose ; and, when the tides of a new spiritual life rolled over the Principality, the singular relics of even heathenish superstition were loitering still among the secluded valleys and mountains of the land.
 No doubt, the proclamation of the Gospel, and the elevated faith which its great truths bring in its train, broke the fascination, the charm, and power of many of these ; but they lingered even until within the last forty or fifty years, — indeed, the superstition of the Sin-Eater is said to linger even now in the secluded vale of Cwm-Aman, in Caermarthenshire.